This article will cover:

 What is Email Reporting?

 Email reporting allows you to track deliveries, opens, clicks and bounces on any emails sent out from the Hub.
-You can access email reports by scrolling down on the Overview tab of your dashboard.
-There are two tables which contain data on how your emails are performing: Email Delivery and Email Bounces.
+You can access email reports from the Reports Tab.
+There are two reports which contain data on how your emails are performing: Email Delivery and Email Bounces.

 Understanding Email Delivery